davidVeer/PAL_Super_Nintendo_SNES_Endlables/README.md

 > Below is the Basic lable for Tetris Attack, to provide a visual example.
 This lable is, ofcourse, also part of this package.
 ![Basic lable example, Tetris Attack](/Complete_Endlables/Basic_Lables/Pal_Basic_Endlable_Tetris_Attack.png)

-The black lables contain:
+The Basic lables contain:
 * A black background.
 * The Logo of the games the lables are meant for.
 * The european Super nintendo Logo.
 * The word "PAL" written vertically on the right side of the lable.
 * A color code based on the publisher or how many copies were sold similar to the NTSC endlables.

-Download link for the Basic lables: _**[Download Files](/Complete_Endlables/Basic_Lables.zip)**_ (Print-ready)
+Download link for the Basic lables: _**[Download Files]()**_ (Print-ready)

 ### special background endlables (print Download)

-> Below is the black lable for The legend of Zelda: A link to the past, to provide a visual example.
+> Below is the Special background lable for The legend of Zelda: A link to the past, to provide a visual example.
 This lable is, ofcourse, also part of this package.
 ![special background lable example, The legend of Zelda: A link to the past](/Complete_Endlables/Special_Background_Lables/Pal_Special_Background_Endlable_Link_To_The_Past.png)

-The black lables contain:
+The Special background lables contain:
 * A colored or image game background.
 * The Logo of the games the lables are meant for.
 * The european Super nintendo Logo.